floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Juvenile Records are not accessible to the public under the Public Records law of the state.
 Exemptions are felony cases and multiple misdemeanors.
 The Florida Department of Juvenile Justice handles requests to inspect or copy juvenile records in the state.
 To inspect or copy a juvenile record, follow these steps:

-- Provide a notarized release, a court, or a subpoena.
-Notarized releases must be completed by parents/guardians of children 17 years or younger, while youths 18 years and above are required to complete the Records Release Form.
+• Provide a notarized release, a court order, or a subpoena.
+Notarized releases are typically completed by parents/guardians of children 17 years or younger, while youths 18 years and above are required to complete the Records Release Form.

-- Include details about the type of record requested- as a paper copy, electronic copy of CD copy.
+• Include details about the type of record requested- as a paper copy, electronic copy or CD copy.

-- Submit the completed form by email, or by postal mail to:
+• Submit the completed form by email or postal mail to:

 Department of Juvenile Justice